Rnfudge02/AUV-Toolkit/documentation/readme.md

 Initial stable build, utilizing ROS2 Humble, ZED ROS2 Wrapper, and NMEA Navsat Driver

 # TODO
-Meet with Client again, temper expectations - Reached out but he hasn't responded

 Design ROS2 system to act as system moderator, make decisions, provide high level control of systems in a unified interface - Created shared volume for mounting

-Fix broken MAVROS package, discovered error in packages, use sed to modify CMakeLists.txt and remove the tests from the build

-Get ARDUSUB Driver working and configured
+NOT NEEDED Get ARDUSUB Driver working and configured

-Get approval on purchase request, pick up items from Carl Thibault, P. Eng

-Integrate T200 Thrusters, ESC, and PiwHawk 1

 Get gaskets for end cap

 Source waterproof, pressure resistant silcone

 # DONE
+Integrate T200 Thrusters, ESC, and PiwHawk 1
+Get approval on purchase request, pick up items from Carl Thibault, P. Eng Fix broken MAVROS package, discovered error in packages, use sed to modify CMakeLists.txt and remove the tests from the build Meet with Client again, temper expectations - Reached out but he hasn't responded